anhem/test-populator/README.md

 Set to true will randomize everything.
 When set to false fixed values will be used.
 I.e. populating the same class twice will give the same result.

-Random values are not generated entirely at random.
+**Note!** Random values are not generated entirely at random.
 They are generated to be random enough.
 For example date and time of various types are randomized from between `"now" minus 1 year` and `"now" plus 1 year`.

 See [RandomUtil.java](src/main/java/com/github/anhem/testpopulator/RandomUtil.java) for more details.